 Preparing the Meat

-First of all, cut the meat into small one-inch cubes.
-Layer them on a sheet pan and put them in the freezer. (this will make the meat cubes easier to grind)
+· For making Sirloin steak burger, first of all, cut the meat into small one-inch cubes.
+Layer them on a sheet pan and put them in the freezer (this will make the meat cubes easier to grind).

 Toast the Buns